Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Cone Health

-Cone Health on March 20 announced additional and stricter visitation restrictions.
+Cone Health hospitals are open but have strict visitation restrictions.
 In most cases, patients can receive no visitors.
 The exceptions are women in labor (one visitor who is either a spouse, partner or doula), children under 18 (two parents or guardians) and people at the end of life (up to four people).

 Visitors to Cone Health facilities for doctor's appointments, lab work, physical therapy, imaging services and other services are limited to a patient and one other person.

-Cone Health said March 18 that it is limiting surgeries, medical procedures, office visits and imaging to reduce the use of medical supplies effective immediately.
-Doctors and medical teams, using Cone Health guidelines for what's considered medically necessary, will decide which procedures will continue on schedule and which will be delayed.

-On March 20, Cone Health announced that it is closing all 12 of its outpatient rehabilitation clinics.
+Cone Health has closed all 12 of its outpatient rehabilitation clinics.
 Click here for those locations.

+More: conehealth.com/coronavirus, which includes what to do if you think you have COVID-19, ways to help, what to do if you're sick and more details to changes in regular operations.

 Schools